-9 Honeymoon Planning Tips Brides On A Budget MUST Do
+9 Honeymoon Planning Tips Brides-on-a Budget MUST Do

 When you are a bride-on-a budget, planning a honeymoon can be quite stressful, but it doesn’t have to be.

-The most stressful part for a bride on a budget is the lack of money.
+The most stressful part for a bride-on-a-budget is the lack of money.

 With most of your money going towards the wedding ceremony and reception, you may not have any additional room in the budget for your honeymoon.
 I believe this is the biggest mistake brides make when they are doing their wedding budget.